 The college also administers the State of Michigan's scholarships to eligible students, such as Michigan Competitive Scholarships, Merit Award Scholarships, and more.

 Scholarship opportunities are available through external resources both from corporations and community organizations, including Promise Zone and HOPE Scholarship information.

 Prepare to Complete the General Scholarship Application

-- Your personal statement is made up of four questions.
+- Your personal statement is made up of five questions.

-- Educational Goals: Please discuss the academic program you plan to study at LCC, any plans you have for education beyond LCC, and why you have chosen this area of study.
+- Educational Goals: Tell us about the program you plan to study at LCC, any plans you have for education beyond LCC, and why you have chosen this area of study.

-- Personal History: Please list any work related experience, internships or leadership experience you have.
-Tell us of any personal history of extreme hardship, obstacles you have overcome or special circumstances that exist.
+- Personal History: Tell us about yourself and your life.
+List any work-related experience, internships or leadership experience.
+Tell us about any personal history of hardship, obstacles, or difficult times that you have overcome or any special circumstance that exists in your life.

 - Develop a List of School or Community Service Activities

 - Any leadership role you assumed or special awards received while participating

 - Obtain Highest SAT/ACT Scores or LCC Placement Scores

 - Needed only if applying for Honors, Star or Board of Trustee Awards.